What is whiplash?

 This is because the forces involved in the collision, can exert such a jarring effect on these areas of the body, that it causes injury.

 Most people would be well aware of "rear-ender" motor vehicle accidents.

 This is where a car following another vehicle collides with the rear of the vehicle in front of it, because the driver fails to observe the car in front or sees it too late.

-In such accidents, whiplash injury is common and rear-ender car crashes, are a well known cause of whiplash injuries.
+In such accidents, this type of injury is common and rear-ender car crashes, are a well known cause of whiplash injuries.

 Do Many Other Types Of Incidents Can Cause Whiplash Injuries?

 Any accident which results in a force exerting a forward and backwards motion on the body, can cause Whiplash.